OWN-OCCUPATION DISABILITY INSURANCE EXPLAINED

 • Because of injury or illness, you are unable to perform the material and substantial duties of your regular occupation, and you are not gainfully employed in another occupation.

-As one reads the above definitions, it appears that both claim to have an “own-occupation” definition of total disability.
-They both do, but there are dramatic differences in how each could and would potentially pay a claim in the event that an individual becomes disabled.
-The first definition does pay a claim if you could no longer work in your regular occupation.
+As one reads the above definitions, both appear to claim an “own-occupation” definition of total disability.
+They both do, but there are dramatic differences in how each could and would pay a claim if an individual becomes disabled.
+The first definition does pay a claim if you can no longer work in your regular occupation.
 However, benefits would be reduced or discontinued if you chose to work in any other occupation.

 In the second definition (the better “true own-occupation definition”), if you choose to go to work in any other occupation, the policy would not reduce your disability benefits.

 Both policies use the same term “own-occupation”, but they have two totally different definitions and restrictions.
 The second policy is known in the insurance industry as a true “own-occupation” policy.
-It is the latter that you want to make sure you have in your policy.
+It is the latter that you want to ensure is included in your policy.

 1True Own Occupation

-Man working on computerThis definition is the most favorable to the policy owner and is generally only available within select individual disability insurance plans and rarely found within employer group plans.
+Man working on computerThis definition is most favorable to the policy owner and is generally available only in select individual disability insurance plans and rarely in employer group plans.

 Hypothetical Example

-A 35-year-old orthopedic surgeon permanently injures their operating hand and can no longer perform his duties as a surgeon because of the injury suffered.
+A 35-year-old orthopedic surgeon permanently injures their operating hand and can no longer perform their duties as a surgeon because of the injury.
 He begins to receive benefits as a totally disabled individual under their policy of $20,000 a month.
-While they receive benefits, they decide to go to law school and change their profession to be an attorney.
+While they receive benefits, they decide to go to law school and change their profession to become an attorney.

-They start working as an attorney and earn a salary of $100,000 annually.
+They start working as attorneys and earn a salary of $100,000 per year.
 Since this individual’s policy has a true “own occupation” definition of disability, they will still be eligible to receive their annual disability benefits of $240,000 in addition to their new salary of $100,000 for as long as they remain totally disabled and unable to return to work as a surgeon, or until the end of the contract benefit period-- whichever occurs first.

 2Transitional Own Occupation

 This form of “own occupation” definition mirrors the definition above with one important difference.
-In the event a person is disabled, receives benefits, and starts earning additional income in a new occupation, their total new income (benefits from disability + new income) cannot exceed the total old income (original earned income).
-If the policyholder makes more than they did before they became disabled, their disability benefits will be reduced to align with their old salary.
+If a person is disabled and receives benefits and starts earning additional income in a new occupation, their total new income (benefits from disability + new income) cannot exceed their total old income (original earned income).
+If the policyholder earns more than they did before becoming disabled, their disability benefits will be reduced to align with their old salary.

 3Modified Own Occupation: Disabled and not working in another profession.

 Structural Engineer Working at ComputerCertainly, this is the most common form and is usually found in the employer-provided group long-term disability insurance plans and low-cost individual contracts.
 This definition provides benefits when a person cannot work in their own occupation and is totally disabled.
-Unlike the noted “own occupation” definitions above, there is no continued benefit if that individual or person under the group plan wants to work earning an income in another profession.
+Unlike the noted “own occupation” definitions above, there is no continued benefit if that individual or person under the group plan wants to work in another profession and earn income.

-In other words, a person would be eligible for a check if their disability was preventing them from working in their own profession, and would not force them to work in another profession if they were qualified.
+In other words, a person would be eligible for a check if their disability prevented them from working in their own profession and would not require them to work in another profession if they were qualified.
 They could not, however, get another job while on a claim or make any earned income.
-They must simply live off their benefit check and remain totally disabled, or return to work full time.
+They must simply live off their benefit check and remain totally disabled, or return to work full-time.

 4Adjustable Own Occupation: Modified Own Occupation Turns to Any Occupation

-There are a number of group LTD plans that utilize this definition of disability.
-The definition generally has two periods where the term of total disability holds different terms.
+There are several group LTD plans that use this definition of disability.
+The definition generally has two periods during which the term of total disability is different.

 The first period (which sometimes lasts between the first 2 or 3 years of a disabled person’s claim) is commonly called “modified own occupation.”
 However, if the person continues beyond that first period as a disabled person, the contract changes its definition to what qualifies for total disability.
-The second-period definition alters the contract language to infer the person can only be considered disabled if that injury or illness prevents them from working in ANY occupation, not just their specific occupation.
+The second-period definition alters the contract language to infer that a person can be considered disabled only if an injury or illness prevents them from working in ANY occupation, not just their specific occupation.

 5Any Occupation: Gainful Occupation (Any OCC)

 Truck DriverThis is the least beneficial definition to the insured and provides the greatest leverage to the insurance carrier for determining eligibility for a claim.
-This definition determines that the only way the insured can receive benefits for a claim is if their injury or illness prevents them from working in any occupation, or any occupation they have the qualifications in which to work.
-The plans that typically hold this basic definition are very inexpensive and generally focused on blue-collar workers within the fields of trucking, construction, and manual labor.
+This definition states that the insured can receive benefits for a claim only if their injury or illness prevents them from working in any occupation, or in any occupation for which they have the qualifications.
+The plans that typically include this basic definition are very inexpensive and generally focused on blue-collar workers in trucking, construction, and manual labor.

 Summary

-When I speak to people all over the country about disability insurance, they know the term “own-occupation” and they know that is the policy they want.
-I can also say with certainty that most people do not understand the difference between a true “own-occupation” definition of disability and other policies that claim “own- occupation” (some insurance companies even have “modified own occupation definitions of disability”).
+When I speak to people across the country about disability insurance, they know the term “own-occupation” and know that it is the policy they want.
+I can also say with certainty that most people do not understand the difference between a true “own-occupation” definition of disability and other policies that claim “own- occupation” (some insurance companies even have “modified own-occupation definitions of disability).
 If you are looking to buy disability insurance, and you want to have the ability to work in another occupation without restrictions, ask your agent to show you policies with true “own-occupation” only.

 1. Life Health Pro Article